lokhiufung/personal-productivity/README.md

 # Personal Productivity Progress Tracker

 This is a simple, yet powerful, single-page web application designed to help you track your weekly progress.
 Built with HTML, CSS, and JavaScript, it provides a clean and intuitive interface for managing tasks, celebrating accomplishments, and maintaining a history of your work.
+Check the demo [here](https://lokhiufung.github.io/personal-productivity/main.html)

 ## Features